As Lockdown Orders Lift, Can Cities Prevent A Traffic Catastrophe?

 Loading...

 Transit, an app that provides public transit data, surveyed users who kept riding transit during the crisis.
-People of color, low-income riders and people who work in food service or healthcare were disproportionately likely to keep taking transit during the pandemic.
+People of color, low-income riders and people who work in food service or health care were disproportionately likely to keep taking transit during the pandemic.

-"I think some of the rhetoric I've been hearing in the transportation world — and I don't think this is intentional — is almost painting transit as sacrificial ... [that] it's not going to be safe for a long time, we've all got to get on bikes," says Lynda Lopez, an advocacy manager at the Active Transportation Alliance in Chicago.
+"I think some of the rhetoric I've been hearing in the transportation world — and I don't think this is intentional — is almost painting transit as sacrificial ... [that] it's not going to be safe for a long time; we've all got to get on bikes," says Lynda Lopez, an advocacy manager at the Active Transportation Alliance in Chicago.
 "I think we need to realize that public transit is a core part of how people move, especially in communities that don't have other options."

 Safety measures, from masks to extra cleaning, can help keep transit as safe as possible for essential riders — and vulnerable transit workers.
 Kisner, of the National Association of City Transportation Officials, says cities can also increase the frequency of buses or trains, add bus lanes and redesign their bus routes to better serve essential workers who rely on transit services — not just 9-to-5 office workers.